cfbrevamped/CFBR-Easy-Installer/XBOX/index.md

 ---------
 ## Notes
-- While this is technically V4, this also contains all the content from V1, V2, V3, V4, V4 hotfix, and even more small fixes such as Charlotte and Wake Forest helmets and Boston College throwback numbers
+- While this is technically V5, this also contains all the content from older versions.
-- V5 is slated to release alongside the PS3 and PC versions, but keep in mind our team converting the files is very small.
+- V6 is slated to release alongside the PS3 and PC versions, but keep in mind our team converting the files is very small.
 Something as small as someone being busy with work or school (remember this is 100% a volunteer project) could delay the conversion, though we don't anticipate that happening.

 ---------
 For help or questions, join our <img width="20" src="https://logo-logos.com/wp-content/uploads/2018/03/Discord_icon.png"> [Discord](https://discord.com/invite/cfbr)